Family-Friendly Vineyards and Wineries in New Jersey

-When planning a family day trip, vineyards and wineries may not be the first destinations that come to mind.
-Believe it or not, New Jersey is home to relaxing and scenic vineyards that welcome kids, and even pets.
+When planning a family day trip this fall, vineyards and wineries may not be the first destinations that come to mind.
+Believe it or not, New Jersey is home to relaxing and scenic vineyards that welcome kids and even pets.
 These vineyards offer outdoor fun that includes food truck events, music, farm activities, spacious fields, and of course, the Garden State’s homegrown wines.

-Not all local vineyards and wineries permit children on the premises, but raise your glass to these seven that do!
-And be sure to check the policies on children in the tasting areas before you visit.
+Not all local vineyards and wineries permit children on the premises, but raise your glass to those that do!
+Be sure to check the policies on children in the tasting areas before you visit.

 Four Sisters Winery – Belvidere